Gate-Aware Online Planning for Two-Player Autonomous Drone Racing: Point-mass Reference Trajectory and Magnetic Induction Line for Gate Traversing

-According to the last section, given the positions and the velocities of two waypoints, the optimal trajectory can be analytically calculated.
-Then how to determine the time-optimal velocity at the waypoints is another crucial factor for a multiple waypoint flight task.
-To solve this problem, we first construct a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ as shown in Fig. \ref{fig:presearch} where the nodes $\mathcal{V}$ are the velocities at the waypoint and the edges $\mathcal{E}$ are the travel time between the waypoints.
-Among different combinations of the velocities at the waypoints, the one with the minimum travel time can be found by the Dijkstra method.
-With these velocities, the time-optimal trajectories of the mass point can be obtained.
+For a three-dimensional point-mass dynamics model, the solution of the time-optimal trajectories passing waypoint sequentially is of bang-bang type.
+The trajectory can be generated by constructing a search graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ as shown in Fig. \ref{fig:main_figure} (Step 1) where the nodes $\mathcal{V}$ are the velocities at each waypoint and the edges ${\mathcal{E}}$ are the travel time $T$ between the waypoints.
+Then the Dijkstra method can be used to find the optimal velocities in the graph.
+For the details of getting the trajectory, we refer readers to \cite{romero2022time}.

-To construct this graph, we first generate the nodes of the graph (the velocity at each waypoint) by sampling.
-One intuitive method is to randomly sample the velocities at the waypoints and with the increasing number of samples, the graph search converges to the optimal result.
-However, it is difficult to do a bulk sampling with the limited computing resources and online computing requirements.
-Thus, in this letter, we propose a two-step sampling method to efficiently sample the velocities and construct the graph.

-As in the aggressive waypoint passing flight, the direction of the quadrotor's velocity at the waypoint $i$ is approximately in parallel with the vector pointing from waypoint $i-1$ to waypoint $i$, which we denote by $\mathbf{v}_i$ (Fig. \ref{fig:presearch}).
-However, the magnitudes of the velocities differ with the different relative positions of the next waypoint $i+1$.
-Thus, we first fix the direction of the velocities by $\mathbf{v}_i$ and sample the magnitude of the velocities.
+Different to \cite{romero2022time}, to further improve the searching efficiency, we propose a two-step sampling method to sample the velocities and construct the graph without iterative velocity sampling as shown in Fig. \ref{fig:two_step}.
+We first fix the direction of the velocities $\mathbf{v}_i$ at waypoint $i$ by pointing from waypoint $\boldsymbol{\xi}_{i-1}$ to waypoint $\boldsymbol{\xi}_{i}$ and sample the magnitude of the velocities.